VanOne is a trademark of VOGB Ltd, registered and used in the United Kingdom

 Laws:

-Brazil requires drivers to hold a Carteira Nacional de Habilitação (CNH) the Brazilian Driver’s License or a valid foreign driving license with an official Portuguese translation.
-An International Driving Permit (IDP) is often recommended for foreign drivers, as we mentioned before.
+Brazil requires drivers to hold a Carteira Nacional de Habilitação (CNH), a Brazilian Driver’s License, or a valid foreign driving license with an official Portuguese translation.
+As we mentioned before, an international driving permit (IDP) is often recommended for foreign drivers.

 Traffic Regulations: